Subjective well-being: Personality and genetics

 DeNeve (1999) argued that there are three trends in the relationship between personality and SWB.
 Firstly, SWB is closely tied to traits associated with emotional tendencies (emotional stability, positive affectivity, and tension).
 Secondly, relationship enhancing traits (e.g. trust, affiliation) are important for subjective well-being.
 Happy people tend to have strong relationships and be good at fostering them.
 Thirdly, the way people think about and explain events is important for subjective well-being.
 Appraising events in an optimistic fashion, having a sense of control, and making active coping efforts facilitates subjective well-being.
 Trust, a trait substantially related to SWB, as opposed to cynicism involves making positive rather than negative attributions about others.
 Making positive, optimistic attributions rather than negative pessimistic ones facilitates subjective well-being.

 The related trait of eudaimonia or psychological well-being, is also heritable.
 Evidence from one study supports 5 independent genetic mechanisms underlying the Ryff facets of psychological well-being, leading to a genetic construct of eudaimonia in terms of general self-control, and four subsidiary biological mechanisms enabling the psychological capabilities of purpose, agency, growth, and positive social relations.
+In research assessing the relationship between health and SWB, psychological well-being emerges as the most inclusive terminology despite the determination of eudaimonia to be outside its scope.
+Autonomy is identified as one of the six factors that determine an individual's psychological well-being.
+Research shows the close relationship that autonomy and eudaimonia have with self-determination theory, which identifies autonomy as a basic human need.